mguterl/chai-datetime/README.md

 getTime() values with the standard chai equality matcher you don't get very readable output because you're comparing epoch seconds.

+### Better Error Messages

+Comparing date values for equality with getTime() gives unreadable error messages:

+    AssertionError: expected 1369944360000 to equal 1369944300000

+Use chai-datetime to get something easier to read:

+    AssertionError: expected Thu May 30 2013 16:06:00 GMT-0400 (EDT) to equal Thu May 30 2013 16:05:00 GMT-0400 (EDT)

 ## Usage

 ### Browser